-- The robot is not able to go up the platform. - The robot falls without going up the platform. - The robot touches the platform with a part of the body that is not a limb.
+- The robot is not able to go up the platform. - The robot falls without going up the platform. - The robot touches the platform with a part of the body that is not a limbleg. - The robot is touched by a human after the whistle is blown.

-• Partial success
+Partial success

 - The robot is able to go up the platform, with both the feet touching thread (the top of the platform), but falls before being able to go down. - The robot is able to go up the platform, with both the feet touching thread (the top of the platform), and, to prevent the robot from falling, a human handler touches the robot at this moment.
+The robot steps up and steps down the platform, without falling, and stays up, without moving, for 5 seconds.